Jump to content

 Both technical writers and proposal writers need to understand their reader’s perspective to translate what they want to communicate into terms the reader will best understand.
 However, proposal writers must anticipate the reader’s reaction and put things into terms that have the best chance of getting selected.

-A proposal writer and a technical writer might start with the exact same subject matter to cover.
-A technical writer will produce a clear and accurate description of what needs to be known.
-A proposal writer will produce a rationale based on the subject matter, written from the customer’s perspective, that makes it clear why their offering is the best alternative.
+A proposal writer and a technical writer might start with the exact same subject matter to cover, for example a process for doing something.
+A technical writer will produce a clear and accurate description of what needs to be known in order to execute the process.
+A proposal writer will produce a rationale based on the subject matter, written from the customer’s perspective, that makes it clear why their approach is the best alternative.
 Instead of describing the details, the proposal writer will position those details to relate to the decision the customer is going to make.

 Let's discuss your challenges with preparing proposals and winning new business...